 You can often sample freshly made sheep’s milk cheese on these occasions, as well as our beer.

 On the first Sunday in June, when the Shepherds’ Festival takes place in the village of Východná, you will not only hear a tinkle of hand-made sheep bells, but also see our national dish of Halušky s bryndzou being made from scratch.

 Around 24th June, when the name of Ján (Slovak for John) is celebrated in the Slovak calendar, you can experience svätojánske ohne or St. John’s Bonfires.
 They’re organised by some village communitites, and they always come with good music, local specialities and sometimes even a fire show.

 There are dozens of music, dancing and food festivals all over the country in July and August.
-At the end of the summer, celebrations of summer harvest take place in a number of towns and villages.
+At the end of the summer, celebrations of summer harvest take place in many of our towns and villages.

 The old tradition of outdoor plum jam cooking is coming back to the Slovak countryside as a day of shared cooking fun, singing and dancing.

-This is by no means the end of the outdoor cooking season.
+However, this is not the end of the outdoor cooking season.
 Autumn will bring still more open-air gatherings where good, home-made food and a warming drink is never absent.